holochain/holochain-wasmer/README.md

 that).
 The host must wait for guest calls to complete before calling again and the guest must wait for the host to complete before it can continue.

-The host _can_ set a single pointer to data in the wasmer `Ctx` context.
-We use this to point to serialized bytes for the return value of a `host_call()` so that the guest can request that the host copy it into a guest-allocated space.

 WASM has a hard limit in the spec of 4GB total memory, with 64kb pages.
 Some WASM implementations, notably in some web browsers, limit this further.
 Pages can be added at initialization or dynamically at runtime, but cannot be